siobhanlgorman/knits-and-pieces/TESTING.md

 ![](documentation/screenshots/sign-in.png)

-*  As a registered shopper I want to be able to easily recover my password if I forget it[#11](https://github.com/siobhanlgorman/knits-and-pieces/issues/11) so that I can recover access to my account
+*  As a registered shopper I want to be able to easily recover my password if I forget it so that I can recover access to my account [#11](https://github.com/siobhanlgorman/knits-and-pieces/issues/11)

 **Acceptance Criteria**
 - User can recover/change password from user profile